-One of the reason for Skype’s popularity is its affordability.
+One of the reasons for Skype’s popularity is its affordability.
 Connecting with your contacts via Skype messaging or video calls costs nothing.
 You can choose to upgrade to the paid account, though, to access more features such as Skype to mobile phone calling.
 But for regular Skype-to-Skype communication, the free version is good enough.

 Why Do Skype Calls Keep Disconnecting?

 Skype uses Voice over IP or VoIP technology to enable long-distance video and voice calls.
-VoIP needs a stable connection for it work smoothly, so the first thing you need to check if you can’t make calls on Skype is your internet connection.
+VoIP needs a stable connection for it work smoothly, so the first thing you need to inspect if you can’t make calls on Skype is your internet connection.
 Maybe you’re having a network problem or someone else on your network is hogging all the bandwidth.

 How to Fix Skype Disconnecting Calls